yusufozturk/panther/docs/gitbook/operations/runbooks.md

  When the system has recovered they should be re-queued to the `panther-input-data-notifications-queue` using the Panther tool `requeue`.

+## panther-kv-store
+Key-value store for Python policies/rules to use however they like

+ Failure Impact
+ * Custom rules / policies which leverage the table may be failing
+ * Panther itself is not affected

 ## panther-layer-manager
 This lambda manages updates to the lambda layers attached to the Panther policy and rule engines.